-We recognise the needs of individual pupils and differentiate teaching methods to suit individual needs and differentiate the curriculum content so that it is attainable by all.
+We recognise the needs of individual pupils and adapt teaching methods to suit individual needs and/or adapt curriculum content so that it is attainable by all.
 This approach is fully embraced by all members of staff.
-We have a creative curriculum throughout school which is taught through topics.

 Targeted interventions are put in place for individuals to help close the gap between a child and their peers; these may be carried out in small groups or as individuals.